M4 motorway (Syria)

-The M4 motorway is a highway in northern Syria, which runs almost parallel with its northern border with Turkey.
+The M4 motorway, newly called M10 by Ministry of Transport, is a highway in northern Syria, which runs almost parallel with its northern border with Turkey.

-The M4 runs from Latakia to Saraqib, where it intersects with the "International Road" M5.
+The M4 runs from Latakia to Saraqib, where it intersects with M5.
 It also connects Arihah and Jisr al-Shughur.
-Its length is 120 km.
-Assuming that it shares 60 km with the M5, it arrives until Aleppo, and from there, it has been expanded as a two-lane expressway that continues further east into the Iraqi border, ultimately reaching its destination at Mosul.
+Its length is 215 km.
+Assuming that it shares 43 km with the M5, it arrives until Aleppo, and from Al-Bab city, it has been expanded as a two-lane expressway that continues further east into the Iraqi border, ultimately reaching its destination at Mosul.